wp-plugins/inline-tweet-sharer/readme.txt

 1. Example of how the twitter feed appears in your site.

 == Changelog ==
+= 1.0.2 =
+* Fixed an error in the options page that displayed the wrong plugin title should you have one or more plugins installed of mine.

 = 1.0.1 =
 * Fixed a small bug in the readme file.